knpuniversity/symfony2-rest/knpu/episode5/create-battle-test.md

 Whew, okay.
 That's it.
 So even though Battle is dependent on two other resources, it works pretty much the same.
-Add some basic asserts: `$this->assertEquals()` that the 201 will be the response status code.
+Add some basic asserts: `$this->assertEquals()` that 201 will be the response status code.
 In `Battle`, one of the fields that should be returned is `didProgrammerWin`.
-Make sure that exists with `$this->asserter->responsePropertyExists` and look for the `didProgrammerWin`.
+Make sure that exists with `$this->asserter()->responsePropertyExists` and look for `didProgrammerWin`.

 I'll also add a todo to check for the `Location` header later.
 Remember, when you create a resource, you're *supposed* to return a `Location` header to the URL where the client can view the new resource.
 We don't have a GET endpoint for a battle yet, so we'll skip this.

 The hard work is done: we've designed the new endpoint.
-Let's bring this to life!
+Let's bring it to life!